how-to

 Tips for Better Auto-Forwarding

-• Use specific filters — Don't forward everything.
+• Use specific filters rather than forwarding everything.
 Target newsletters, receipts, or specific senders.

-• Organize with databases — Create different Quicktion destinations for different types of emails.
+• Create different Quicktion destinations for different types of emails to keep your Notion databases organized.

-• Combine with Notion views — Use Notion filters and sorts to organize forwarded emails by date, sender, or tags.
+• Use Notion filters and sorts to organize forwarded emails by date, sender, or tags once they arrive.

 Frequently Asked Questions